GauravTrivedi1099/Vacation-Recommendation-System-Using-New-York-Times-Articles/README.md

 # Vacation-Recommendation-System-Using-New-York-Times-Articles
-Practical proof for research paper "Vacation Recommendation System Using New York Times Articles".
+This repository holds practical proof for research paper "Vacation Recommendation System Using New York Times Articles".

 Thank you